reem/Sort-Tester/README.md

 ```

 In fact, you can pass `sort_test` a list with as many sort functions that you
 want and it will test them all!
-PLEASE see the warning section below if your
-sort is O(n^2).

-It has a bunch more options, but if you want to know about them you'll have
+It has a bunch more options, which you can either figure out from the source or
-to ask me.
+ask me about.
+Please see the warning section if your sort is O(n^2)!!

 ## Installing ##